TutorialsLast Updated Jun 21, 202410 min read

 In the top right corner, click Project Settings (button with a cog icon).
 Then click Advanced on the left.

 Find the Only build pull requests card (scroll down if you have to).
-It is turned off, by default.
+This option is turned off by default.
 This means that every push to GitHub will run on CircleCI, including PRs.
-Feel free to toggle this if you deem it necessary.
-Sometimes, in a large team setting, this is advised to moderate the build minutes.
+Feel free to toggle this if necessary.
+Sometimes, in a large team setting, this setting can help moderate use of build minutes.

 On your local machine, check out to another Git branch by running: